Alcohol dependency is a complex problem that can sneak up on people. Alcohol consumption is…

 So how do you cut down on your alcohol intake?

 One step at a time is probably the best advice to give.
-In addition there a few tips which if followed should make life easier.
+In addition there a few tips which should make life easier.

-- Try to have some alcohol free days.
+- Trying to have some alcohol free days.

 - If you’re drinking every day, then drink alcohol only on alternative days.

-- Try to break the of drinking habit by finding other interests or even better go to the gym, for a workout.
+- Trying to break the of drinking by developing other interests.
+Or going for a workout.

-As habitual drinking is often used as stress reduction , participating in other forms of relaxation will reduce your desire for alcohol.
+As habitual drinking is often used as stress reduction, taking part in other forms of relaxation will reduce your desire for alcohol.

-For some people the circumstances in their lives become out of their control and anxiety can become overwhelming .
-In these situations drinking to excess becomes the only way they can relax and forget about their problems.
+For some people the circumstances in their lives become out of their control.
+And for some anxiety becomes overwhelming .
+In these situations drinking to excess becoming the only way of relaxing and forgetting about problems.

-If you are having difficulty finding ways of switching off and unable to manage your drinking consider a course of hypnotherapy.
-A trained hypnotherapist will provide appropriate treatment to help you control your alcohol intake and support you in dealing with the root cause of your desire to drink too excess.
+Are having difficulty switching off and unable to manage your drinking?
+If so, consider a course of hypnotherapy.
+A trained hypnotherapist will provide appropriate treatment for controlling your alcohol intake.
+As well as supporting you in dealing with what’s causing of your desire to drink to excess.